MessageBird vs Twilio

 Which is more popular, MessageBird or Twilio?

-On the Knock platform, MessageBird handled <1M messages from January 3rd to April 2nd compared to 100M–500M for Twilio.
-MessageBird is currently trending upward in adoption, while Twilio volume has remained stable.
+On the Knock platform, MessageBird handled <1M messages from April 19th to July 16th compared to 100M–500M for Twilio.
+MessageBird is currently seeing declining volume, while Twilio volume has remained stable.

 Can I use both MessageBird and Twilio together?